Professional and Linguistic Assessments Board Exam

 Example topic: Clinical imaging

-A 28-year-old male presents to the emergency department after a high-speed road traffic accident.
-He was a restrained driver and lost consciousness briefly at the scene but is now alert and oriented.
-On examination, he has a Glasgow Coma Scale score of 15, mild tenderness in the cervical spine, and bruising across his chest consistent with seatbelt injury.
-Initial assessment reveals normal vital signs, and a focused assessment with sonography for trauma (FAST) scan is negative for free fluid.
-Given the mechanism of injury and clinical findings, which imaging study is the most appropriate to further evaluate his condition?
+A 28-year-old man arrives at the accident and emergency after being involved in a high-speed car crash.
+He was wearing a seatbelt and briefly lost consciousness at the scene but is now fully alert and aware.
+Upon examination, his Glasgow Coma Scale score is 15, with slight tenderness in the neck area and bruising on his chest corresponding to a seatbelt injury.
+Initial checks show vital signs are stable, and a FAST scan indicates no free fluid present.
+Considering the mechanism of the injury and his symptoms, which imaging technique is most suitable for further evaluation?

 InvestigationFinding